In this article, we will try to provide an extensive guide to the LON method, which is the surgery method preferred by the vast

 I have to note that it is quite a challenge to have a good sleep while you have traditional Ilizarov devices on your legs for several months, which can cause significant distress, combined with the varying degrees of pain throughout the procedure.

-After the patient undergoes the surgery, there is around 5-7 days of hospitalization.
-Walking begins from the next day after surgery by taking a few steps with a walker.
-Of course the doctor, or his assistants, and someone from our team is there to reach out when patients take their steps.
+After the patient undergoes the surgery, there are around 5-7 days of hospitalization.
+Walking begins the next day after surgery by taking a few steps with a walker.
+Of course, the doctor, his assistants, and someone from our team is there to reach out when patients take their steps.

-Upon discharge from hospital, the patients are explained how to do their bone lengthening, how to clean pin sites and change bandages.
+Upon discharge from the hospital, the patients are explained how to do their bone lengthening, how to clean pin sites, and change bandages.

-Patients are free to return home and do the above mentioned things in their countries.
-But it is recommended to stay in Turkey for the duration of bone lengthening period.
+Patients are free to return home and do the above-mentioned things in their countries.
+But it is recommended to stay in Turkey for the duration of the bone lengthening period.

 The lengthening is done at the speed of 1 mm per day.
-At this rate, for example 6 cm is achieved in approximately 60 days, or 8 cm in 80 days.
+At this rate, for example, 6 cm is achieved in approximately 60 days, or 8 cm in 80 days.
 Up to this point, almost all limb lengthening surgery methods have the same sequence.
-In LON method, in 2-4 weeks after the end of bone distraction phase, when the bones have shown signs of consolidation, the external devices are removed.
-At this point, the patients experience a significant relief, the pain has reduced, it becomes a lot easier to move around.
+In the LON method, in 2-4 weeks after the end of the bone distraction phase, when the bones have shown signs of consolidation, the external devices are removed.
+At this point, the patients experience significant relief, the pain has reduced, and it becomes a lot easier to move around.

 In this period, most patients are able to walk with a single or a pair of crutches.
-After the removal of external devices, it takes another 1 month or 1.5 month to be able to walk without support.
+After the removal of external devices, it takes another 1 month or 1.5 months to be able to walk without support.
 From now on, our patients are able to walk, commute to their studies and work, and do most of the things they do regularly.
-Sports and other heavy physical activity is not allowed until bones fully consolidate.
-It should be emphasized that the patient has to put real effort in physiotherapy and exercises to improve leg muscles condition, otherwise it will take longer to gain mobility and recover completely.
+Sports and other heavy physical activities are not allowed until bones fully consolidate.
+It should be emphasized that the patient has to put real effort into physiotherapy and exercises to improve leg muscles condition, otherwise, it will take longer to gain mobility and recover completely.

-In the video below, you can see a patient after removal of external devices:
+In the video below, you can see a patient after the removal of external devices:

 Climbing stairs and walking without support after limb lengthening surgery by LON method:

-It takes approximately 1 year to 1.5 year for bones to completely heal.
-You find this out by providing xrays to your surgeon periodically, once in every month or two.
+It takes approximately 1 year to 1.5 years for bones to completely heal.
+You find this out by providing X-rays to your surgeon periodically, once every month or two.
 The doctor will decide when it is possible to remove internal nails.
 The removal of these rods is optional.
-They can be removed later or just remain inside the bones, if patients prefer it that way.
+They can be removed later or just remain inside the bones if patients prefer it that way.

 There are some reasons why it is the most chosen surgery method by almost 70-80% of our patients.
 I mean, it is a great combination of a good price and several significant advantages over other methods.
 It is much cheaper than fully internal methods.
-Compare Precice 2.2 method with LON for example, where Precice is 35250 eur, while LON at 17000 eur is less than half of that price.
-At the same time it is a more comfortable procedure compared with fully external methods such as Ilizarov or Holyfix.
+Compare Precice 2.2 method with LON for example, where Precice is 35250 Euro, while LON at 17000 Euro is less than half of that price.
+At the same time, it is a more comfortable procedure compared with fully external methods such as Ilizarov or Holyfix.

-Please check our detailed video about LON method:
+Please check our detailed video about the LON method: